thecognicode/parsing-difficulty-project/README.md

 ## Why It Matters

 This project ties directly into psycholinguistics and cognitive science.
-It touches on how we mentally parse different sentence structures—and how we can simulate and analyze that with data.
+It touches on how we mentally parse different sentence structures - and how we can simulate and analyze that with data.
 Plus, it’s a great example of using stats to answer a research question.

 ## Project Structure